Distributed REScala: An Update Algorithm for Distributed Reactive Programming

 We propose Distributed REScala, a reactive language with a change propagation algorithm that works without centralized knowledge about the topology of the dependency structure among reactive values and avoids unnecessary propagation of changes, while retaining safety guarantees (glitch freedom).
 Distributed REScala enables distributed reactive programming, bringing the benefits of reactive programming to distributed applications.
 We demonstrate the enabled design improvements by a case study.
 We also empirically evaluate the performance of our algorithm in comparison to other algorithms in a simulated distributed setting.

-Joscha DrechslerTechnische Universität Darmstadt, Guido SalvaneschiTU Darmstadt, Ragnar MogkTechnische Universität Darmstadt, Mira MeziniTechnical University of DarmstadtLink to publication
+Joscha DrechslerTechnische Universität Darmstadt, Guido SalvaneschiTU Darmstadt, A: Ragnar MogkTechnische Universität Darmstadt, A: Mira MeziniTechnical University of DarmstadtLink to publication

 Tillmann RendelUniversity of Marburg, Jonathan Immanuel BrachthäuserUniversity of Marburg, Klaus OstermannUniversity of MarburgLink to publication

 |Late Data Layout: Unifying Data Representation Transformations|

 OOPSLALink to publication

 |i3QL: Language-Integrated Live Data Views|